TheDigitalCatOnline/blog_source/pelican/content/introduction-to-hashing.markdown

 Mind that this is not _THE_ representation of the string in binary, but _A_ representation of the string in binary, or *the representation of the string in binary according to the ASCII encoding*.
 I want to stress here that I could come up with a different code and get a completely different binary number starting with the same input.

 This is basically what we do with every type of content from the real world.
-We set up a standard, which is called _encoding_ that maps measurable values to integers and, ultimately, to binary numbers.
+We set up a table, which is called _encoding_ that maps measurable values to integers and, ultimately, to binary numbers.
 The _decoding_ process, in turn, converts back the binary number into something that can be experienced in the real world.

 When we capture a picture and divide it in a matrix of N pixels, and assign to each pixel a value of R(ed), G(reen) and B(lue) we are encoding the picture in RBG.
 There are other encodings for colours, like for example CMYK, that give completely different binary numbers for the same input pixel.